Find Affordable College Courses

 Women make up 85% of the health professions majors at the school.

-Out of the 36 schools in Michigan that were part of this year’s ranking, Grand Valley State University landed the # 3 spot on the list.
-GVSU is a fairly large public school located in the large suburb of Allendale.
+A rank of #3 on this year’s list means Grand Valley State University is a great place for health professions students working on their bachelor’s degree.
+GVSU is a fairly large public school located in the suburb of Allendale.

 Women make up 86% of the health professions majors at the school.